 The first consideration when ordering is the oyster equivalent to terroir – it’s address on the water.

-Cooler waters from the east and west coast also produce different flavor profiles.
+Water temperatures vary between the east and west coast, which ultimately has an impact on flavor profiles.
 East coast oysters tend to be crisp, springy, briny and often described as clean.
 West coast oysters are sweeter and less briny, usually with a creamy texture.
 A rule of thumb is the more opaque or off-white the oyster is (versus greyish), the more creamy it tastes.

 Warmer water makes oysters generate more biofluids, which is a taste most people don’t want to pay for.
 So when eating oysters from warmer waters like down south, the oysters are usually cooked instead of raw.